rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 If you want to install a specific version of the Operator, you will have to obtain the manifest link from the [Operator Releases](https://github.com/rabbitmq/cluster-operator/releases).
 Please note that releases prior to 0.46.0 do not have this manifest.
-We strongly recommend to install versions 0.46.0+
+We strongly recommend installing versions 0.46.0+

 If you want to relocate the Operator image to a custom location, the section [Relocate the Image](#relocate-image) has instructions to relocate the Operator image to a private registry.